 Dating – particularly online dating – is also and industry that is seeing steady growth.
 More people are using technology to meet prospective partners and investors are pouring money into startups.
 Apps like Tinder may only be the beginning of what is possible as inventors find new ways to set up partners.
 Meanwhile, online dating coaching is also thought to become a more popular service.

 You don’t need any qualifications to get into this industry although you may need programming skills if you plan on building an app.

 The cosmetics industry is also showing no signs of waning.
-In fact, it’s currently seeing an explosive growth that’s no doubt fuelled by new technological advancements and social media.
+In fact, it is currently seeing an explosive growth that is no doubt fueled by new technological advancements and social media.
 People are constantly looking for new ways to improve their beauty.
 The likes of anti-aging is seeing particular growth as the aging population increases.

 There are lots of ways to get into this niche.
 Qualifications can be needed when getting into industries such as beauty therapy and cosmetic surgery.
 However, such qualifications may not be required when getting into sales and marketing within this niche.

 Less people may be putting their money in stocks and shares, however people are still investing their money in places other than the bank – new forms of investment have simply taken over such as peer-to-peer lending, cryptocurrency and domain name investing.
 Micro-investing is also a trend that has become popular, allowing everyday people to invest small amounts of money.